 How much debt does the US have?

-About $34.3 trillion as of September 2024.
+The US has $38.8 trillion in debt as of February 2026.
 The federal government borrows money when its spending and investments cannot be funded by federal revenue alone; this debt enables the government to pay for programs and services when funds aren’t immediately available.

 was the total national debt.